Sweet Potato Maafe

-What’s a maafe, you ask?
-A vegetarian version of a popular west African dish, this delicious dinner is packed with nutrition and pairs the full, satisfying flavors of sweet potato with a spicy peanut and tomato sauce.
+What's a maafe, you ask?
+A popular West African dish, made with groundnuts (usually peanut butter) and tomatoes and optional beef, lamb or chicken.
+This delicious vegetarian version is packed with nutrition and pairs the full, satisfying flavors of sweet potato with a spicy peanut and tomato sauce.

 - 1 pound sweet potato, peeled and cubed (or substitute boneless chicken breast)

 - 1 small yellow onion, diced

 - 2 cups vegetable stock or chicken stock